Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - **Home Page** attracts first-time visitors and clearly presents the purpose of the website.
-The two call-to-action buttons invite users to either log in or register if they do not have an account yet.
-The search bar is also a prominent feature on the home page with all recipes in our collection are displayed below.
+The two prominent call-to-action buttons encourage users to either log in or register if they do not have an account yet.
+The log in and register buttons will redirect users to the respective form.
+The search bar is also a prominent feature on the homepage with all recipes in our collection displayed below.
+The search bar can be used to find specific recipes based on keywords.

-- **Recipe Types** allows the website admin to manage the categories of recipe available for selection.
-The admin can add or delete categories.
-Users can select from any recipe type in the database when creating a new recipe.
+- **Categories** allows the website admin to manage the categories of recipe available for selection by other users.
+The admin can add, edit or delete categories.
+This function allows for expansion into different types of recipes in future development.

 - **Register** invites visitors to create an account if they have not set one up yet.
+New users can simply enter a unique username and password to create an account.
 Users with an account have the ability to add new recipes as well as edit or delete recipes they have already shared.
+Users can access their own profile page which displays all recipes shared by them.

-- **Login** invites users to log in to their account.
+- **Log In** invites users to log in to their account.
+Returning users can simply enter their username and password to sign in.
 This allows users to view, edit or delete recipes they have already shared as well as adding new recipe ideas.
+Users can access their own profile page which displays all recipes shared by them.

-- **Logout** allows users to log out of their account with one click of a button.
+- **Log Out** allows users to log out of their account with one click of a button.
+The log out function removes the user from the session.
 This button is available in the navigation bar and footer of all pages when a user is logged in.

 - **Profile** can be accessed by users when they have successfully logged in.
 Users can view all recipes they have shared.
-Users can also edit or delete their existing recipes.
+Users can also edit or delete recipes they have already shared with the community.
+The profile page also promotes a local catering company where users can shop for any supplies needed.

 - **Create Recipe** encourages users to share new recipes with the community.
 Users must be logged in to their account in order to share recipes.
+A new recipe can be submitted by filling out a simple form.
+The user will enter the fields for`“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
+The new recipe is displayed on the homepage and the user's profile page.

 - **Edit Recipe** allows users to edit their own recipes.
 Users can edit their existing recipes by selecting the 'Edit' button.
+The user can update the fields for`“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
+The updated recipe is displayed on the homepage and the user's profile page.

 - **Delete Recipe** function that users can delete their recipes.
 A modal pop up will ask the user to confirm their action before deleting.
 This provides an extra layer of protection against accidental deletion of records.
+Once deleted, the recipe will be permanently removed from the collection.

 - **Search Function** allows users to search for specific recipes using keywords.
 The search function targets the `“recipe_name”` and `“recipe_ingredients”` fields in each recipe.
+The search will return results based on the keyword inputted.